 I started to focus on what we called competitive analysis just before the Society of Competitive Intelligence (SCIP) was formed, and didn’t learn about SCIP until 1989, two years before SCIP published its first membership directory.
 I worked for Bell Atlantic, a new company then, a Baby Bell from the initial AT&T divestiture.
 We were working out our company infrastructure as I was figuring out how best to provide and collect competitive intelligence.

 I did not have a PC at my desk.
-My phone was the most immediate form of communication with most of the company, although I could easily have in-person meetings with our product and marketing managers who sat close-by.
+My telephone was the most immediate form of communication with most of the company, although I could easily have in-person meetings with our product and marketing managers who sat close-by.
 In fact I had to be careful not to attend too many of their meetings else I wouldn’t get my work done.
 It correlates somewhat to spending too much time on email and social networks today.

 We shared a fax machine among many of us, and waited in line at the photocopy machine.
 Secretaries typed up memos and reports.
 We took notes by hand.
 We memorized people’s phone numbers and had a Rolodex of names.
 I cross referenced my Rolodex names by job function in case I forgot a person’s name.
 We used company mail and US mail (which we didn’t call snail mail) for written communication.